-- 52. Where payment is provided in crypto-assets, the employer must gross up the net amount of the crypto-assets provided to the employee when calculating PAYE. - 53.
-Where the employee's employment contract sets out the gross amount (ie amount before tax is deducted) payable in NZD, this will not be an issue.
-Assume, for example, an employment contract provides for an employee to be paid \$100 (gross) of crypto-assets per week.
+- 52. Where an employee's remuneration package includes the provision of cryptoassets, the employer must gross up the net amount of the crypto-assets provided to the employee when calculating PAYE. - 53.
+Where the employee's employment contract sets out the gross amount (ie an amount before tax is deducted) payable in NZD, this will not be an issue.
+Assume, for example, an employment contract provides for an employee to receive \$100 (gross) of crypto-assets per week as part of their remuneration package.
 If the employee is on a 33% tax rate, \$67 worth of crypto-assets would be payable to the employee and \$33 (NZD) must be paid to Inland Revenue as PAYE. - 54.
 However, where an employment agreement provides for an employee to receive either a net amount of crypto-assets calculated in NZD, or an amount denominated in crypto-assets, then the amount provided to the employee will need to be grossed up when calculating the PAYE payable.
 This works in the same way as the provision of employer-provided accommodation, where the value of the accommodation is grossed up before PAYE is calculated and paid.